lassehauballe/Shellcode-Minidumpwritedump/README.md

-# Shellcode for creating a minidump-file (.dmg) of lsass.exe
+# Shellcode for creating a minidump-file (.dmp) of lsass.exe

 **Purpose:** To avoid putting mimikatz directly on the system.
 The shellcode can be incorporated into different projects/exploits etc.